New parking technology aims to manage curb space virtually

 “Chaos at the curb is bad for business,” he said.
 “People don’t want to visit a place where there’s no space.”

 That is part of the reason Suzanne Simon, owner and co-founder of Chaia Tacos, signed on to curbFlow.
-In pre-pandemic days most of the customers at her two shops — one in Georgetown and one in Chinatown — were walk-ins.
-Now the vast majority of her business comes from online orders for delivery or carryout and she’s seen firsthand how that shift can impact parking.
-Stressed drivers double-park in front of her restaurants because they don’t have time to search for a space and other customers get frustrated because they simply want to be able to dash in and get their food as quickly as possible.
+In pre-pandemic days, most of the customers at her two shops — one in Georgetown and one in Chinatown — were walk-ins.
+Now the vast majority of her business comes from online orders for delivery or carryout, and she’s seen firsthand how that shift can affect parking.
+Stressed drivers double-park in front of her restaurants because they don’t have time to search for a space, and other customers get frustrated because they simply want to be able to dash in and get their food as quickly as possible.
 She’s not sure curbFlow is the answer, but she’s willing to give it a try.

 “We thought, why not do our part to alleviate some of this congestion and try and make it smoother for the drivers?” she said.
 “It just takes the edge away.”

-The units are free for businesses. curbFlow charges the companies whose drivers use the service.
+The units are free for businesses.
+CurbFlow charges the companies whose drivers use the service.
 It has already inked a partnership with DoorDash, the food-delivery company, and has others in the pipeline, Vahabzadeh said.
 Members of the public can download the app for a free seven-day trial.

 “We’re always exploring ways to enhance the delivery experience for all sides of the marketplace, and partnering with curbFlow has helped restaurants operate more efficiently, while reducing Dasher pickup times by 20 percent,” said Michelle Ma, the project manager of strategy and operations at DoorDash.